-Edgewood College consists of two locations, the main campus on Monroe Street and the Family Center located on Excelsior Drive.
+Edgewood College consists of three locations, the main campus on Monroe Street, The Deming Way Campus located on Deming Way and the Family Center located on Deming Way.
 The main campus is bordered by City of Madison Streets, Woodrow Avenue to the west, and Monroe Street to the north, Edgewood Avenue to the East and Park and Pleasure Drive to the south.
+The Deming Ways facilities have only Deming Way for public access.
 The main campus has on average 550 resident students during the academic year.
-The other satellite location has no resident students.
+The other two satellite locations have no resident students.